petabite/uPixels/README.md

 from uPixels import uPixels

-pixels = uPixels(4, 30) # init a μPixels object using Pin 4 and controlling a LED strip with 30 LEDS pixels.startServer() # start the server that hosts the UI on port 8000
+pixels = uPixels(4, 30) # init a μPixels object using Pin 4 and controlling a LED strip with 30 LEDS pixels.start_server() # start the server that hosts the UI on port 8000
 ```

 #### Example application using Animations API: